Sdamirsa/XNAT_segmentation_to_nifti/README.md

 <summary>To do</summary>

-- [ ] Add XNAT project hanlder to get the project path, output path, excel file (validated segmentations), and merge_plan.json (for merging multiple objects).
+- [ ] Add XNAT project handler to get the project path, output path, excel file (validated segmentations), and merge_plan.json (for merging multiple objects).
 - [ ] Add 2.4. with NRRD support (and .seg.nrrd).
-- [ ] Add the functionality to receive a dictionary of original series UID before uploading to XNAT and the XNAT (current) series UID or series number or folder name.
+- [ ] Add the functionality to receive a dictionary of the original series UID before uploading to XNAT and the XNAT (current) series UID or series number or folder name.

 </details>

 ---

-*Contact*: You can reach me at sdamirsa@gmail.com for any suggestion to complete this repo.
+*Contact*: Feel free to reach out to me at sdamirsa@gmail.com with any suggestions for completing this repo.